Courtney Love: 1992–1995: Marriage to Kurt Cobain, Live Through This and breakthrough

 On September 8, 1993, Love and Cobain made their only public performance together at the Rock Against Rape benefit in Hollywood, performing two acoustic duets of "Pennyroyal Tea" and "Where Did You Sleep Last Night".
 Love also performed electric versions of two new Hole songs, "Doll Parts" and "Miss World", both written for their upcoming second album.
 In October 1993, Hole recorded their second album, Live Through This, in Atlanta.
 The album featured a new lineup with bassist Kristen Pfaff and drummer Patty Schemel.

-Live Through This was released on Geffen's subsidiary label DGC on April 12, 1994, one week after Cobain's death from a self-inflicted gunshot wound in the Seattle home he shared with Love, who was in rehab in Los Angeles at the time.
-In the following months, Love was rarely seen in public, holing up at her home with friends and family members.
+In April 1994, Cobain killed himself in the Seattle home he shared with Love, who was in rehab in Los Angeles at the time.
+In the following months, Love was rarely seen in public, staying at her home with friends and family.
 Cobain's remains were cremated and his ashes divided into portions by Love, who kept some in a teddy bear and some in an urn.
-In June 1994, she traveled to the Namgyal Buddhist Monastery in Ithaca, New York and had his ashes ceremonially blessed by Buddhist monks.
+In June, she traveled to the Namgyal Buddhist Monastery in Ithaca, New York and had Cobain's ashes ceremonially blessed by Buddhist monks.
 Another portion was mixed into clay and made into memorial sculptures.

-On June 16, 1994, Hole bassist Kristen Pfaff died of a heroin overdose in Seattle.
-For the band's impending tour, Love recruited Canadian bassist Melissa Auf der Maur.
+Live Through This was released one week after Cobain's death, on Geffen's subsidiary label DGC.
+On June 16, Pfaff died of a heroin overdose in Seattle.
+For Hole's impending tour, Love recruited the Canadian bassist Melissa Auf der Maur.

-Live Through This was a commercial and critical success, hitting platinum RIAA certification in April 1995 and receiving numerous critical accolades.
-The success of the record combined with Cobain's suicide resulted in a high level of publicity for Love, and she was featured on Barbara Walters' 10 Most Fascinating People in 1995.
-Simultaneously, her erratic onstage behavior and various legal troubles during Hole's 1994–1995 world tour compounded the media coverage of her.

 Hole's performance on August 26, 1994, at the Reading Festival—Love's first public performance following Cobain's death—was described by MTV as "by turns macabre, frightening and inspirational".
 John Peel wrote in The Guardian that Love's disheveled appearance "would have drawn whistles of astonishment in Bedlam", and that her performance "verged on the heroic ...
-Love steered her band through a set which dared you to pity either her recent history or that of the band ... the band teetered on the edge of chaos, generating a tension which I cannot remember having felt before from any stage."
-The band performed a series of riotous concerts over the following year, with Love frequently appearing hysterical onstage, flashing crowds, stage diving, and getting into fights with audience members.
+Love steered her band through a set which dared you to pity either her recent history or that of the band ...
+The band teetered on the edge of chaos, generating a tension which I cannot remember having felt before from any stage."

+Live Through This was certified platinum in April 1995 and received numerous accolades.
+The success combined with Cobain's suicide produced publicity for Love, and she was featured on Barbara Walters' 10 Most Fascinating People in 1995.
+Her erratic onstage behavior and various legal troubles during Hole's tour compounded the media coverage of her.
+Hole performed a series of riotous concerts over the following year, with Love frequently appearing hysterical onstage, flashing crowds, stage diving, and getting into fights with audience members.
 One journalist reported that at the band's show in Boston in December 1994: "Love interrupted the music and talked about her deceased husband Kurt Cobain, and also broke out into Tourette syndrome-like rants.
 The music was great, but the raving was vulgar and offensive, and prompted some of the audience to shout back at her."